-During the Special Forces Association annual convention held this past June in El Paso, Texas the SFA members were treated to a special showing of The Green Berets.
-The event took place at a theater in downtown El Paso and was preceded with a cocktail hour where actors of the movie were on hand for photographs.
+During the Special Forces Association annual convention held in June 2018 in El Paso, Texas the SFA members were treated to a special showing of The Green Berets.
+The event, held on the 50th anniversary of the release of the movie, took place at a theater in downtown El Paso and was preceded with a cocktail hour where actors of the movie were on hand for photographs.
 Many of the SF soldiers attending the event were retired and veterans of the Vietnam War.

 The Green Berets also starred David Janssen – a reporter with some serious doubts about the war – who is embedded with a Green Beret A-Camp in Vietnam.
 Although very cynical at the onset of the movie Janssen experiences a bit of an awakening as he learns more about the SF mission and gets ‘eyes on’ the situation in Vietnam.
 Other actors included Jim Hutton (team supply / engineer NCO), Aldo Ray (team sergeant), Irene Tsu (honeypot), and Jack Soo (South Vietnam Army officer).
 Most of the movie was filmed in the summer of 1967.
 Three of the actors in the film were present prior to the showing of the movie during a ‘meet and greet’ reception at the theater – Bill Olds, Irene Tsu, and Fred Balderrama.

 The movie begins stateside when Colonel Mike Kirby (John Wayne) finds out he is going to Vietnam.
 He recruits a couple of SF teams to go with him.
 One of the teams is shown in the film demonstrating the capabilities of the Green Berets to the press at Fort Bragg, North Carolina.
 SF veterans will recall the Gabriel Demonstrations of the past.